Psychology (PSY) Graduate Courses for the Master of Arts in Counseling Psychology

 PSY 613 Psychopathology over Lifespan (3) Abnormal development across the lifespan.
-DSM-IV classification of disorders and methods of appraisal.
+DSM classification of disorders and methods of appraisal.
 Etiology, diagnosis and treatment of child, adult, and geriatric disorders.

 PSY 614 Family System (3) Family as an open system.
 Family structure, processes, and context.
 Family dynamics.
 Interaction among psychological, social, economic, and biological aspects of family functioning.
 Reciprocal relationships in the family.
 Interactions between families and their contexts.
 Cross-cultural differences in family organization and functioning.
 Problems in the family and ways of coping.

 PSY 620 Counseling Theories (3) A pre-practicum course designed to help students gain an in-depth understanding of various counseling theories.
 Through readings, discussions, in-class exercises and homework assignments, students will learn the theories.

 PSY 621 Counseling Theory and Skills (3) Theories and techniques of counseling, including processes, applications and outcomes.

 PSY 622 Group Work & Counseling (4) (lecture/lab) Group purpose, type, development, dynamics; leadership and diversity; group work and counseling theories, methods and skills; evaluation of group work and counseling; application of group work and counseling in a family, school and workplace settings.
 Students participate in an experiential learning group over the course of the semester.